-Soames: The Commission put forward a proposal about two months ago to the Council of Ministers recommending really massive financial aid to Portugal and recommending that this should be done as project aid to encourage investment in Portugal, which has come, as far as one can understand, almost to a complete halt.
-There is pretty well no investment going on in Portugal at all at the moment, and no country can live without investment.
+Sir Christopher said: "The Commission put forward a proposal about two months ago : to the Council of Ministers recommending really massive financial aid to Portugal and recommending that this should be done as project aid to encourage investment in Portugal which has come, as far as one can understand, almost to a complete halt.
+There is pretty well no investment going on in Portugal at all at the moment and no country can live without investment.
 Our proposal was that the Community should give project aid in some hundreds of millions of dollars over a period of years.
-This was considered in the Council of Ministers, and in principle it was looked on with favor.
-But we never got any further with it because things got so chaotic in Portugal that clearly it wasn't the time to take it further.
-We are hoping that the time will come when it will be possible to take it further.
+This was considered in the Council of Ministers and in principle it was looked on with favour but we never got any further with it because things got so chaotic in Portugal that clearly it wasn't the time to take it further.
+We are hoping that the time will come when it will be possible to take it further."

-BBC: Last month, the Community heads of Government stated that they would only grant economic aid to Portugal if that country remained a pluralistic democracy.
-What would count now as a really concrete gesture by the rulers of Portugal that could satisfy the European Community on that point?
+Question: "Last month the Community Heads of Government stated that they would only grant economic aid to Portugal if that country remained a pluralistic democracy.
+What would count now as a really concrete gesture by the rulers of Portugal that could satisfy the Common Market on that point?"

-Soames: We in the Commission were not recommending that the Community should give money of this order or magnitude to a dictatorship government.
+Sir Christopher: "We in the Commission were not recommending that the Community should give money of this order or magnitude to a dictatorship government.
 Nothing would be further from our minds.
-When you ask what would satisfy the member states, the Community as a whole, where Portugal is concerned as to what is and is not a pluralistic democracy -- well, we've had the elections.
-The people spoke very clearly in those elections that they wanted a government of a certain character.
-There is now a constituent assembly which, hopefully, will be set up, and the idea is to have more elections in the near future.
-If that is held to, and the people of Portugal speak their voice again and it is hearkened to, and the government is accordingly set up, then this will be a pluralistic democracy.
+When you ask what would satisfy the member states, the Community as a whole, where Portugal is concerned as to what is and is not a pluralistic democracy - well, we've had the elections, the people spoke very clearly in those elections that they wanted a government of a certain character.
+There is now a constituent assembly which hopefully will be set up and the idea is to have more elections in the near future.
+If that is held to, and the people of Portugal speak their voice again and it is hearkened to, and the government is accordingly set up, then this will be a pluralistic democracy."

-BBC: Some observers feel that the Community is being tougher in its attitude to Lisbon than towards other countries with which the European Community has trade and aid agreements.
+Question: "Some observers feel that the Community is being tougher in its attitude to Lisbon than towards other countries with which the Common Market has trade and aid agreements."